About the MSF Association

 Dal Babu – co-opted 2019

 Dal served for over 30 years in the Metropolitan Police and is the former borough commander of Harrow.
-He was the first chair of the National Association of Muslim Police which worked with home secretaries, chief constables and community leaders.
+He was the first chair of the National Association of Muslim Police.
 In 2010 he was elected to the National Police Superintendent Association of England and Wales.
-He has extensive board-level experience in policing, community safety, child and adult safeguarding.
+He has extensive board-level experience in policing, community safety, and child/adult safeguarding.

-In 2010 Dal was awarded an OBE for services to the police and communities.
-Other awards include the London High Sheriff Award for work with young people (2011) and the London Peace Award for community engagement (2011).
+In 2010 Dal was awarded an OBE for services to the police and communities, and continues to work and comment on policing matters.

-Dal is a Non-Executive Director of School Academy, and Camden and Islington NHS Trust, as well as a trustee for House of Illustration, Artichoke and Comedy School.
-He volunteers for a number of charities in London and enjoys football, cycling, hiking, and cricket with his daughters in his spare time.
+Dal is a Non-Executive Director of School Academy, and Camden and Islington NHS Trust, as well as a trustee for Quentin Blake Centre, Artichoke and Comedy School.
+He volunteers for several charities in London and enjoys football, cycling, hiking, and cricket with his daughters in his spare time.

 Eve Bruce – co-opted 2021

-Eve is an Irish-American plastic surgeon living in County Kerry, Ireland for the last 12 years.
+Eve is an Irish American plastic surgeon living in County Kerry, Ireland for the last 12 years.
 Her medical training was in the United States, and she is a fellow of the American College of Surgeons.
-Board-certified in both general and plastic surgery, she has worked for MSF since 2015 taking her to places such as Gaza, Afghanistan, Nigeria and Jordan.
+Board-certified in both general and plastic surgery, she has worked for MSF doing reconstructive surgery since 2015 taking her to places such as Gaza in Palestine, Lashkar Gah in Afghanistan, Sokoto Noma Hospital in Nigeria, and the Reconstructive Surgery Programme in Amman, Jordan.

 Rachael Craven - elected 2020